 Greenville, SC residents ask, “What dental crowns are offered near me?”

 Your dentist performs several different types of procedures to maintain the health of your mouth.
 Teeth cleanings, exams, or cavity fillings may be routine functions, but more advanced procedures have become more common and are completed efficiently in the office.
 The goal is to protect and maintain your natural teeth.
 When needed, restorative procedures such as dental crowns restore or protect the natural tooth preserving the overall health of the mouth.
-Conveniently located near me in Greenville, SC, Dr. Palmer and Dr. Knause of Palmer Distinctive Dentistry offer comprehensive care including crowns to help you regain your beautiful smile.
+Conveniently located near me in Greenville, SC, Dr. Palmer of Palmer Distinctive Dentistry offer comprehensive care including crowns to help you regain your beautiful smile.

 Dental crowns comes in more than one form.
 But, what exactly is a crown?
 A crown is commonly referred to as a cap.
 It is a fixed dental object that is bonded to the natural tooth.
 Once in place, it cannot be removed except by a dentist.
 A crown is used to cover, protect, or strengthen a tooth that has been damaged.
 The tooth may be chipped, broken, or decayed.
 The end result is improved appearance and function of the tooth.

 Although there are variations to the methods used during the creation of a crown, the steps are similar.
 The dentist must first prepare the damaged tooth by removing any decay or damaged portion.
 This ensures a proper fit for your crown.
 Then, impressions of the tooth are taken.
 Depending on the type of crown to be used, a temporary crown may be worn while the permanent crown is being fabricated by a laboratory.

 Types of crowns